Roropey/CSI_Project/README.md

 ## example

 This folder contains the obj model used to test and measure the implementation.
-Some version of the obj are modified to be watertight (no hole) and so may change the manifold level.
+Some version of the obj are modified (_bis version) to be watertight (no hole) and so may change the manifold level.

 ## js and src